Leftovers can be useful. And a little bit like magic.

 I'm sure there are many many other ways of using leftovers.

 What is your favourite?
-I would love to find out!
+I'd love to find out!